redis/docs/content/operate/kubernetes/deployment/quick-start.md

 To deploy Redis Enterprise for Kubernetes, you'll need:

-* a Kubernetes cluster in a [supported distribution]({{< relref "/operate/kubernetes/reference/supported_k8s_distributions.md" >}})
+- Kubernetes cluster in a [supported distribution]({{< relref "/operate/kubernetes/reference/supported_k8s_distributions.md" >}})
-* a minimum of three worker nodes
+- minimum of three worker nodes
-* a Kubernetes client (kubectl)
+- Kubernetes client (kubectl)
-* access to DockerHub, RedHat Container Catalog, or a private repository that can hold the required images.
+- access to DockerHub, RedHat Container Catalog, or a private repository that can hold the required images.

 ### Create a new namespace